Award: Foreign Born Scientists and Engineers in the Workforce (FBSE)

 Project Title: Clarivate and Steppingblocks Proposal to Request for Solutions (RFS) Foreign Born Scientists and Engineers and the U.S. Workforce FBSE-22

-Project Performers: Clarivate, Steppingblocks
+Project Partner: Steppingblocks

 Award Amount: $600,000